aliok/trnltk-java/README.md

 **See [documentation](docs/README.md) for more information.**

-Phonetic rules and implementation is similar to from open-source java library Zemberek3.
+Phonetic rules and phonetic implementation are similar to from open-source java library Zemberek3.

 How it is tested?
 =================